Cloufield/GWASTutorial/09_Gene_based_analysis/README.md

 - [Reference](#reference)

 ### MAGMA Introduction

 MAGMA is one the most commonly used tools for gene-based and gene-set analysis.

 **Gene-level analysis** in MAGMA uses two models:

+**1.Multiple linear principal components regression**

-1. MAGMA employs a multiple linear principal components regression, and F test to obtain P values for genes.
+MAGMA employs a multiple linear principal components regression, and F test to obtain P values for genes.
 The multiple linear principal components regression:

 $$